 No matter what type of camping you prefer to indulge in, there will always be those items that you won’t want to leave home without.
 If you are an RV camper, you will find it helpful to keep a list of RV camping must-haves.
-Here are some things you might want to include in your own RV camping list.
+Here are some things you might want to include in your own RV camping list, especially if going full dry camping.

 10 RV Camping Must-Haves